lyokha/ngx-export-tools-extra/README.md

 ---

 In the previous examples we used many counters which served similar purposes.
-For example, counters *cnt_4xx*, *cnt_5xx*, *cnt_u_4xx*, and *cnt_u_5xx* all
+For example, counters *cnt_4xx*, *cnt_5xx*, *cnt_u_4xx*, and *cnt_u_5xx*
-counted response statuses in different conditions: particularly, the 2 former counters counted *4xx* and *5xx* response statuses sent to clients, while the latter 2 counters counted *4xx* and *5xx* response statuses received from the upstreams.
-It looks like they could be shown as a single compound counter parameterized by the value and the origin.
-We also had two histograms *hst_request_time* and *hst_u_response_time* which could be combined in a single entity parameterized by the scope (the time of the whole request against the time spent in the upstream).
+counted response statuses in different conditions: particularly, the 2 former counters counted *4xx* and *5xx* response statuses sent to clients, while the latter 2 counters counted *4xx* and *5xx* response statuses received from the upstream.
+It feels that they could be shown as a single compound counter parameterized by the range of values and the origin.
+We also had two histograms *hst_request_time* and *hst_u_response_time* which could also be combined in a single entity parameterized by the scope (the time of the whole request against the time spent in the upstream).

-Fortunately, Prometheus provides a mechanism to make such custom parameterizations by using metrics *labels*.
+Fortunately, Prometheus provides a mechanism to make such custom parameterizations by using *labels* in metrics.
 This module supports the parameterization with labels by expecting special *annotations* attached to the names of the counters.